-Born on 25th November 1835 in Dunfermline, Scotland, Andrew Carnegie was to become one of the most successful industrialists in American history, and one of the most remarkable “rags to riches” stories.
+He was born on 25th November 1835 in Dunfermline, Scotland, and Andrew Carnegie was to become one of the most successful industrialists in American history, and one of the most remarkable “rags to riches” stories.

-Carnegie’s father was a handloom weaver and Andrew became a “bobbin boy” in a cotton mill, but shortly after, the family moved to Pittsburgh USA in 1848, when he was still just 13 years old.
+Carnegie’s father was a handloom weaver and Andrew became a bobbin boy in a cotton mill.
+Shortly after, the family moved to Pittsburgh USA in 1848, when he was just 13 years old.

 At the age of 14 he became a messenger boy in the local Pittsburgh Telegraph Office.

-He had a strong belief that anyone who worked hard could become successful, and by the 1870s, he had founded the Carnegie Steel Company.
-Carnegie was convinced that the future of industry lay in steel, and by 1899 he controlled 25 percent of the total iron and steel production in America.
+He had a strong belief that anyone who worked hard deserved to, and could become successful, and by the 1870s, he had founded the Carnegie Steel Company.
+Carnegie was convinced that the future of industry lay in steel, and by 1899 he controlled 25 percent of the total iron and steel production in the United States of America.

 He married Louise Whitfield in 1887 and his only daughter, Margaret Carnegie Miller, was born in 1897.
 The following year he bought the Skibo Castle Estate, near Dornoch in Scotland, as a summer retreat for the family.
 Carnegie was already the worlds richest man, and he built a mansion with the old castle included in the structure.